lpninja/lpninja/README.md

 ### Hi there 👋
 I’m @lpninja

 - 🔭 I’m currently working as DevOps and system adminstrator @Sunpulse.
-Dataloggers, IoT for @liquidstar-io
+Sunpulse is making a solar power plant list website for all of the solar power plants in Japan (550,000+).
+Dataloggers, and embedded IoT for @liquidstar-io.
 - 🌱 I’m currently learning NodeJS & MongoDB, Express, NPM.
 - 👯 I’m looking to collaborate on html, css, blogs.
 - 🤔 I’m looking for help with open source projects related to solar energy.